-If used, Speed Limit (R2 series) signs (see Figure 5B-1) shall display the speed limit established by law, ordinance, regulation, or as adopted by the authorized agency following an engineering study.
-The speed limits shown shall be in multiples of 10 km/h or 5 mph.

-Speed limits shall be established in accordance with Section 2B.13.

-Speed limit signs may be used on low-volume roads that carry traffic from, onto, or adjacent to higher-volume roads that have posted speed limits.
+- If used, Speed Limit (R2 series) signs (see Figure 5B-1) shall display the speed limit established by law, ordinance, regulation, or as adopted by the authorized agency following an engineering study.
+The displayed speed limits shall be in multiples of 5 mph. - Speed limits shall be established in accordance with Section 2B.13.
+Option: - Speed limit signs may be used on low-volume roads that carry traffic from, onto, or adjacent to higher-volume roads that have posted speed limits.